stratiformdigital/serverless-s3-security-helper/README.md

 This plugin has two hooks:

-- package:createDeploymentArtifacts: This hook sets versioning on the sls deployment bucket.
-- package:compileEvents: This hook sets versioning on all other buckets.
+- package:createDeploymentArtifacts
+- package:compileEvents

+At each step, the buckets are set to be configured properly.
+This ensures the serverless deployment bucket is configured properly throughout its entire lifecycle.

 ## License